 - Re-energize the Charlestown Navy Yard visitor experience

 - Blaze a new trail for history museums and for NPS Visitor Centers nationwide

 We are beginning the quiet phase of a capital campaign to fund the new construction.
 We seek to raise $30 M over the next five years, with support from foundations, corporations, government grants, and individuals in Boston and across the country.

-If you would like to learn more about the New USS Constitution Museum, please feel free to contact:
+If you would like to learn more about our effort and become involved in this transformation of the Museum, please contact: